damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

 #### Rules of engagement
 - Inbound to work off of leads within SFDC
-- Inbound does not touch any lead that has activity on it within the last 45 days by a different BDR.
+- Inbound does not touch any lead that has activity on it within the last 45 days by a different BDR

 #### BDR and BDR Team Lead